The good life: It’s about winning the lottery and whiling away on the beach, right?

 - Wisdom: It’s all in your head.
 Not just what you learn, or your capacity for constant learning (which is crucial).
 It’s how you think, and how your mind informs your actions, or worse – mindless reaction.
 Advances in neural science are confirming wisdom that’s 2,500 years old, while also shattering many of our modern conceptions of how our minds really work.
 It’s time to embrace the truth and ignore the junk.

-- Travel: Research reveals that extended travel enhances your personality in positive ways, much like your personal projects allow for change and even transcendence.
+- Travel: Research reveals that extended travel enhances your personality in positive ways, much like your personal projects allow for personal growth and even transcendence.
 Studies further show that your experience of time slows down when you’re traveling.
-Mark Twain was right when he said “travel is fatal to prejudice, bigotry, and narrow-mindedness,” and traveling well is the one activity guaranteed to lead to personal growth.
+Mark Twain was right when he said “Travel is fatal to prejudice, bigotry, and narrow-mindedness,” and traveling well is the one activity guaranteed to lead to personal growth.

 Sign up below and let’s get started.